 - Two groom figurines as cake toppers instead of bride and groom figurines as cake toppers

-As you can see, the similarities far outnumber the negligible differences.
+As you can see, the similarities far outnumber the differences, which are incidental at best!

 - Matching shorts and Hawaiian shirts (if you’re super casual)

 The benefit of this method is that it’s easy.
 Once a decision is made, you just buy two of the same thing.
 Even if you have different body types, this method can work well.
 It’s also easy to buy off-the-rack or made-to-measure suits that match, at least if you go shopping together.

 If you both have groomsmen, it’ll also be easy to find attire for them that will separate them from you two while creating a sense of coherence.
 For instance, they could wear the same style of suit in a slightly different color.
 Alternatively, you could both wear waistcoats and they don’t.

 The drawback of this method is that it doesn’t account for each groom’s coloring, assuming that it’s different.
 While one of you may look great in a grey suit, it may wash the other out.
 Be mindful of this when making your decision.